Curt-Park/style_transfer_keras/README.md

 - The loss function for style representations: It is divided by (2. *  feature map size * channel number).
 - The initial canvas: It is initialized by a content image.

-They make better results on my implementation rather than the settings suggested by the original paper, emprirically.
+They make better results on my implementation rather than the settings suggested by the original paper, empirically.

 ## Developed with
 - Keras 2.1.2